 In the event of an emergency, the UNT Office of Emergency Management and Safety Services has a table for a variety of situations, including active shooter, inclement weather, medical emergencies, etc.

-We recommend bookmarking the above site, as well as this webpage with a list of contacts for a variety of emergency situations.
+We recommend bookmarking the above site, as well as the Campus Safety and Emergency Preparedness webpage with a list of contacts for a variety of emergency situations.

 - We recommend reading the UNT policies regarding campus closures and carrying of concealed handguns on campus prior to beginning teaching a UNT class.

-- This UNT webpage provides a helpful overview of what to do in the case of severe weather.
+- This Weather Information page provides a helpful overview of what to do in the case of severe weather.

 - This UNT story also has some helpful information regarding what to do in the case of severe weather.

-- Click here to visit the UNT Office of Emergency Management and Safety Services for additional information and concerns regarding emergency preparedness at UNT.
+- Click the Emergency Management & Safety Services webpage to visit the UNT Office of Emergency Management and Safety Services for additional information and concerns regarding emergency preparedness at UNT.